D-League Profiles: Trey Gilder

 Overall Picture

+Gilder is draft-eligible, and while some scouts have him pegged as a second-rounder, I wouldn't be too surprised to see him go towards the bottom of the first.
 His body type is a little similar to Tayshaun Prince's (standout commenter TorosGirl has remarked, "Gilder is one of the lankiest people.
 It looks like one of his limbs is just gonna snap at any second"), though he doesn't have the outside shot or the defense that Prince does.
 He still relies on his athleticism more than anything else to score, and Colorado's offense helped him out there by getting the ball inside a fair amount.

 I believe Gilder made a good impression this year, though.
-I wouldn't be surprised to see him back in the D-League next year as an assignee, in order to work on his shot or his defense, but I think whichever NBA team picks him is going to love having him on the roster.
+I wouldn't be surprised to see him back in the D-League next year as an assignee, in order to work on his shot or his defense, but I think whichever NBA team drafts him is going to love having him on the roster.
 I'll leave you with the rest of that MacKinnon quote:

 "This year he's learned how to work as a professional and has earned great respect among his teammates.
 He's put himself in a position now that he's played a year of professional ball that he will have less of a learning curve in the NBA"